tiltowait/Kaleidoscope-QuickNav/README.md

 ### Operating System Control

 Different operating systems use different keys for shortcut chords.
-Windows/Linux use `Control`, while macOS uses `Command`.
 The following methods allow the user to tell the plugin which OS is in use.
 By default, `QuickNav` is set to Windows mode.

 #### `use_windows()`